Tour Machu Picchu by train + Sacred Valley of the Incas 2D/1N

 Being one of the most demanded destinations in South America, the coordination of schedules, choice of train service, selection of places to visit, purchase of tickets in advance and planning are a guarantee of success and enjoyment of this adventure.

 For reservations less than 3 months in advance, we recommend contacting us to confirm the availability of the Machu Picchu entrance, (Circuito 1 or 2).
+If Circuit 2 is not available, we will provide alternative options.
+Prices may vary depending on the type of ticket selected and whether a private guide is required.

 This tour operates in a shared format.
 For more details, please refer to the considerations section.